harness/developer-hub/docs/service-reliability-management/howtos-service-reliability-management/change-impact-analysis/change-impact-analysis-changes-dash-board.md

 ---

-The Changes dashboard provides a quick overview of change events from multiple change Sources.
-A Change Source is a combination of a Harness Service and associated Environment that monitors changes such as deployments, infrastructure changes, and incidents.
+The Changes dashboard provides a quick overview of change events from multiple change sources.
+A change source is a combination of a Harness Service and associated environment that monitors changes such as deployments, infrastructure changes, and incidents.
 Change events are grouped in one location, enabling you to see how a certain change affects the rest of the system.

 The Changes dashboard helps you understand when the change occurred, why it took place, and what kind of effect it had.